centreon/centreon-documentation/versioned_docs/version-23.10/api/graph-views-api.md

 -   Centreon Admin
 -   Centreon MAP admin
--   Centreon MAP view creation rights & editions rights on views you want to update/delete
+-   Centreon MAP view creation rights & editing rights on views you want to update/delete

-To access the API documentation, two possibilities:
+To access the API documentation, there are two possible cases:

--   You have Centreon MAP, go to the following URL:
+-   If you have Centreon MAP, go to the following URL:

      `http(s)://{map_server_url}/centreon-studio/api/beta/`

--   You don't have Centreon MAP, you can preview the API capabilities
+-   If you don't have Centreon MAP, you can preview the API capabilities
     here: [Online documentation](https://docs.centreon.com/api/centreon-map/)

-Because the Centreon Map API is not trivial to use, here is a scenario that authenticate, then create a map and add an host on it.
+Because the Centreon Map API is not trivial to use, here is a scenario that authenticates then creates a map and adds a host to it.

 **1. Authentication**